AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

     * FORMS-12053: Add an 'else' statement in the 'When' condition to implement nested conditions.
     * FORMS-11269: Use modern ES10 JavaScript features such as let and arrow functions in the custom function.

-* FORMS-9014: The following accesibility releated improvements are done to the scribble Signature component:
+* FORMS-9014: The following accessibility related improvements are done to the scribble Signature component:
     * On pressing the Tab key cursor moves within the signature dialog box.
     * On signing using a brush or keyboard, pressing the Enter key closes the dialog box.
     * When the user signs and moves out of the scribble signature component after clicking the OK button, the focus remains on the signature control.